postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 Make sure to [configure basic authentication](#configuring-the-default-proxy) for the default proxy in the Postman Desktop app.

 You can also start Postman with the appropriate environment variables.
-Create a `postman.bat` file using the code for your operating system below.
-Run the `.bat` file to open Postman using your proxy configuration.
+Create an executable file using the code for your operating system below.
+Run the file to open the Postman Desktop app using your proxy configuration.

-* **Windows** - Create a `postman.bat` file with the following contents:
+* **Windows** - Create a `postman.bat` file with the following code:

     ```shell
     set HTTP_PROXY=http://USER:PASS@host:port